gvolpe/blog-comments/_posts/2019-08-22-functional-dependencies-and-type-families.md

   }
 {% endhighlight %}

-And we would like to use the `Has` classy lenses pattern.
+If we continue with the `Has` approach we would get something like this for our `Logger m`:

 {% highlight haskell %}
 class HasLogger ctx where
   loggerL :: Lens' ctx (Logger m)

-instance Monad m => HasLogger (Ctx m) where loggerL = lens ctxLogger (\x y -> x { ctxLogger = y })
+instance HasLogger (Ctx m) where loggerL = lens ctxLogger (\x y -> x { ctxLogger = y })
 {% endhighlight %}